 API management is the process of overseeing application program interfaces (APIs) in a secure, scalable environment.
 The goal of API management is to allow organizations that either publish or utilize an API to monitor the interface's lifecycle and ensure the needs of developers and applications using the API are being met.

 API management needs may differ from organization to organization, but API management itself encompasses some basic functions, including security, monitoring and version control.

-API management has become increasingly important due to business's growing dependency on APIs, a significant rise in the number of APIs they depend on and the administrative complexities APIs introduce.
+API management has become increasingly prevalent due to business's growing dependence on APIs, a significant rise in the number of APIs they depend on and the administrative complexities APIs introduce.
 The requirements and process of building and managing APIs is different than most other applications.
 In order to be utilized properly, APIs require strong documentation, increased levels of security, comprehensive testing, routine versioning and high reliability.
-Because these requirements often go beyond the scope of the software-based projects organizations typically run, the use of API management software has become popular.
+The use of API management software has also increased since these requirements often go beyond the scope of the software-based projects organizations typically run.

 API management software and tooling

 API management software is built with the intention of making API design, deployment and maintenance easier and more efficient.
 Although each individual API management tool has its own unique set of features, most of them include essential features like documentation tools, security, sandbox environments, high availability and backward compatibility.

 API management software tools typically provide the following functions: